cubefs/cubefs/docs/source/design/authnode.rst

 - Key rotation: Shared secret keys are hardcoded in client and server and would not changed.
 It increases security risks that attacks break the encryption and find the keys.
 Rotating keys on a regular basis would help to mitigate such risks.
 - Ticket revocation: For performance considerations, ticket would be valid for a while (such as several hours).
 If a client unfortunately leaks its ticket, malicious parties are able to use the ticket for service request during the period of being valid.
 Ticket revocation mechanism can prevent such an issue by revoking it once leakage happens.
-- HSM support: `Authnode` is the security bottleneck in `ChubaoFS`.
+- HSM support: `Authnode` is the security bottleneck in `CubeFS`.
 Breaking `Authnode` means compromising the whole system since it manages the key store.
 Hardware Security Module or HSM provides physical safeguards for key management.
 Having `Authnode` protected by HSM (for example *SGX*) can mitigate the risk of `Authnode` being compromised.

 End-to-End Data Encryption